 The renewable industry creates economic development and jobs in manufacturing, installation, and operations.
 The Department of Energy lists sources for job openings and helps you find out what training is needed.

-In the United States, renewable energy supplied 10% of electric generation in 2017.
+In the United States, renewable energy supplied 12% of electric generation in 2019.
 Utilities are moving toward more reliance on wind and solar in response to consumer demand.
-A Deloitte survey found 53% of utility customers said it is very important to them.
+A Deloitte survey in 2020 found 53% of residential utility customers said that renewable energy as a source of electricity is extremely or very important to them.

 The federal government has a mixed track record.
 The trade war begun by President Donald Trump is hurting the solar industry.
-He imposed a 30% tariff on crystalline-silicon solar cells and modules imported from China.
-In 2019, developers will rush to break ground on solar project construction.
-The federal tax credit falls from 30% to 26% in 2020.
-The credit for wind projects phases out entirely in 2020.
+He imposed a 30% tariff on imports of crystalline-silicon solar cells and modules.
+In 2020, developers rushed to break ground on solar project construction.
+The federal tax credit fell from 30% to 26% for installations in 2020, and falls to 22% for installations in 2021.
+The credit for wind projects phases out in 2022 for large commercial facilities, and in 2021 for residential systems.
 On the positive side, the U.S. Department of the Interior is leasing off-shore areas for wind power.

 The United Nations estimates that the world should shift between $3 trillion and $3.5 trillion a year for the next 30 years from fossil fuels to 100% alternative energy including renewables.
 That’s only a bit more than the $2.4 trillion already invested annually in today’s energy systems.

-That level of investment is needed to keep global temperatures from exceeding 1.5°Celsius above levels in 1900.
+That level of investment is needed to keep global temperatures from exceeding an increase of 1.5° Celsius above pre-industrial levels by 2050.
 Average temperatures are already 1°C to 1.2°C higher, causing extreme weather and rising sea levels.

 By 2025, investments in clean energy must be greater than in fossil fuels.
 By 2030, investments in coal must end unless it has carbon capture and storage technology.
 Investments in solar technology must increase from $250 billion a year to several times that.

 Transportation must transition to electric or zero-emissions.
 Heating, whether for buildings or industrial use, must switch to electric heat pumps.
-The BP outlook estimates there will be 300 million electric cars in the United States by 2040.
-That will drive down oil use by 3 million barrels per day.
-Even then, 69% of the cars on the road will be powered by gasoline or natural gas.
+An increase in electric vehicles could help drive down oil use by millions barrels per day.

 If the world's governments adhere to the Paris Climate Agreement, then renewables must rise to 33% of the world's demand for power.
-In 2016, it contributed 4%.
+In 2017, renewables contributed 4% of primary energy.
 Hydroelectric supplied 7%, and nuclear power contributed 4%.
-The bulk was supplied by oil at 33%, coal at 28%, and natural gas at 24%.
+The bulk was supplied by oil at 34%, coal at 28%, and natural gas at 23%.

 In addition, the U.N. says that energy use must decrease.
 That can be done without changing the standard of living by investments in LEDs, energy-efficient appliances, and better-insulated homes.